fastStats-org/backend/README.md

 3. **Access the Application**:

-    - The backend service will be accessible at **http://localhost:3000**.
+    - The backend service will be accessible at **http://localhost:5000**.
-    - MongoDB is configured as a dependency and will automatically be linked to the backend container.

 4. **Environment Variables**:

-    - The `MONGODB_URL` environment variable is set to `mongodb://user:password@mongodb:27017/`.
-    - The backend server will run on port `3000`, mapped to the host machine.
+    - The backend server will run on port `5000`, mapped to the host machine.

 5. **Persistent Data**:

-    - The MongoDB data is stored in a Docker volume (`mongodb`) to ensure persistence across restarts.
+    - Backend data, including SQLite database files, is stored in a mounted volume from `./data` on the host to `/app/data` in the container.

 6. **Stop the Services**: